What to know about cardiovascular disease

 - radiation therapy

-- lack of sleep
+- poor sleep hygiene

-- high blood cholesterol (hyperlipidemia)
+- high blood cholesterol, or hyperlipidemia

 - physical inactivity

 - excessive alcohol consumption